Is an employee stock ownership plan (ESOP) right for your business?

-One of the biggest things business owners struggle with when determining how to exit their company is understanding all the options available.
+One of the biggest reasons business owners struggle with exiting their business is getting a grasp of all the options available to them.
 Often, the business owner’s most significant financial asset is tied up in the value of their business.
-Obviously, maximizing the sale price upon exiting the company is a goal of most business owners, but there are typically many other concerns:
+Maximizing the sale price upon exiting the company is a goal of most business owners, but there are typically many other concerns:

 - How will a sale affect the employees?